TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 	- Example: shape polygon component.
 	- See: [overrides](#overrides).

-We might be tempted to make some of the definitions fundamental, thus always defined as "enabled".
+We might be tempted to make some of the definitions always_present, thus always defined as "enabled".
 However, there is no benefit seen in doing so.
 It is a wiser choice to have a flag for each definition and assume that the contents of a default-constructed definition are always in a valid state.

 ## Overrides